Aesica/RMMV/README.md

 - Can hide between-rounds MP regen on certain classes with note tags.
 Other forms of MP regen show normally
 - Added a gainSilentMp function for restoring MP without displaying any numbers in combat.

+**6/14/2019 - 1.3**
+- Added note tags for recovering MP when dealing or receiving physical, magical, and/or certain hit damage as well as ways of applying modifiers to these effects

 **6/4/2019 - 1.2**
-- Fixed a bug where AES_Core was being required when it wasn't necessary.
+- Fixed a bug where AES_Core was being required when it wasn't necessary

 **5/8/2019 - 1.1**
 - Added support for the verbose combat messages (which most people turn off anyway, but it's there for those who want it) and the "full" term for MP, accessible by Game_BattlerBase.prototype.mpName